Gautamaggrawal/Code-Differentiator/README.md

 # text-comparison
-simple c and c++ programs comparison using "diff"
+A c and c++ programs plagiarism detector